 C. The significance of the transfer in terms of the potential development of delivery systems (other than manned aircraft) for weapons of mass destruction;

-D. The assessment of the end-use of the transfers, including the relevant assurances of the recipient states...; and vehicles in the MTCR but are now receiving greater attention as advanced propulsion and guidance technology is becoming more widely available.
+D. The assessment of the end-use of the transfers, including the relevant assurances of the recipient states...; and

-E. The applicability of relevant multilateral agreements.
+E. The applicability of relevant multilateral agreements."